Gears 5 collectibles guide – all collectible and component locations

 COG Tags: Minh Young Kim

-Upon reaching the “Tomb of the Unknown”, head to the right side and keep walking until you reach the blue car buried in the rubble.
+Upon reaching the “Tomb of the Unknowns”, keep to the right side, opposite the tomb gate, and keep walking until you reach the blue car buried in the rubble.
 The tags are on top of one of the rocks and should be in plain sight.

-Walk up the steps to the door to the “Tomb of the Unknown” and you should notice that there is a notice attached to the right of the doors.
+The last Gears 5 collectible should be a nice easy one to pick up.
+Just walk up the steps to the door to the “Tomb of the Unknowns” and you should notice that there is a notice attached to the right of the doors.
+Grab it and you’re done!

 Please log in to reply.